Volunteer at MCHS

 Childcare: Our foster parents are busy folks, yet they still find time to attend our support groups and trainings here on our campus.
 During these sessions, we look forward to providing childcare for our hard-working families, and we need you to help babysit for a few hours each month.

-Special Events: We're always looking for extra help with planning and executing our four annual special fundraising events.
-Selling raffle tickets, securing silent auction items, helping with decorations and set-up-- it all helps us reach our fundraising goals and ultimately allows us continue to positively impact the children and families we serve.
+Special Events: We're always looking for extra help with planning and executing our four annual charity events.
+Preparing for our big day by helping the development team put centerpieces together, selling raffle tickets, securing silent auction items, helping with decorations and set-up-- it all helps us reach our fundraising goals and ultimately allows us continue to positively impact the children and families we serve.

 Clerical/Administrative: We can always use an extra set of hands in the office!
-If you are energized by filing, making copies, and organizing, you'll be the perfect fit for this role!
+If you are energized by filing, helping address and stuff envelopes for our annual appeal, making copies, and organizing, you'll be the perfect fit for this role!

 Grounds and Maintenance: Our campus is made up of 22 buildings on 80-acres of land, and it allows for a beautiful and scenic location for our children and families to grow, heal and learn.
 However, it definitely requires a lot of work to maintain.
 Bring a group to help us with our spring clean-up, plant flowers around the children's cottages, or help us rake leaves during the fall.

-Have another idea not listed here?
-Contact Erin Schrieber at 313-531-9968 or email@example.com or fill out the form below to discuss potential opportunities for you or your group!
+Interested in an idea above, or have another idea not listed?
+Contact Erin Schrieber at 313-531-9968 or firstname.lastname@example.org or fill out the form below to discuss potential opportunities for you or your group!